 Types of Private Lending

 Secured notes are backed by collateral, such as deeds of trust or the property itself.
 This backing provides the lender with increased assurance of return of the loan amount and interest.
-One of the attractions to secured notes for many investors is their collateral instruments.
-Collateral serves as protection if the loan defaults.
+One of the attractions of secured notes for many investors is their collateral instruments that protect if the loan defaults.
 The underlying collateral, interest rates, and amortization are all agreed upon between the IRA owner and the borrower.
-This structure gives the lender the ability to choose risk and tolerance levels.
-Self directed retirement accounts can also participate in fractional ownership of notes and purchase existing, discounted, or distressed notes.
+The lender can choose risk and tolerance levels.
+Self-directed retirement accounts can also participate in fractional ownership of notes and purchase existing, discounted, or distressed notes.

 - Does the investment seem sound?

 - Am I going to make a good, but realistic return on investment?

 - Do the returns seem too good to be true?

 - Is there something the company or individual is not telling me that could hurt my investment later on?

 - Is the company or individual asking me to invest all of my retirement account funds?

 - Can I lose money with this investment?

 - Is this investment going to serve the long-term purpose of my retirement account?